pluginsGLPI/doc/source/carbon/reading.rst

 Usage
 -----

-A graph displays energy consumption and carbon emissions per month
+A graph displays energy consumption and carbon emissions per month for the last complete 12 months.

 .. image:: images/usage.png
     :alt: Read the graph of energy consumption and carbon emissions per month